top of page

 How often should blood testing be repeated?

-The frequency of testing depends on individual health goals and previous findings.
+The frequency depends on individual health goals and previous findings.
+Where active intervention is in place, quarterly testing provides a useful progress measure or more frequent.

 Comments